 Take notes during and after the exam.
 Do not allow the doctor to perform any specific types of tests such as x-rays without permission from your Atlanta Car Accident attorney.
 Be prepared for the exam and be as honest as you can throughout the exam.

-Contact our experienced legal team at The Bader Law Firm to discuss the details of your injury following a car accident.
+Contact our experienced legal team at Bader Scott Injury Lawyers to discuss the details of your injury following a car accident.

 Seth Bader is an Auto accident, Workers Compensation and Personal Injury Attorney who practices in Atlanta, Rome, Savannah, Norcross, Carrollton, Georgia.
 He graduated from Florida State University College of Law, and has been practicing law for 14 years.
 Seth Bader believes in fighting for the injured.
 Learn more about his experience by clicking here.